utexas-bwi/bwi/README.md

 $ prepare_knowledge_bwi_ahg
 ```

-At this point, you should be able to run the BWIbot V4 visit doors demo in Anna Hiss Gym.
-See the [demo instructions](https://github.com/utexas-bwi/bwi/blob/master/demo_v4.md) in this directory.
+At this point, you should run the BWIbot V4 [visit doors demo](https://github.com/utexas-bwi/bwi/blob/master/demo_v4.md) in Anna Hiss Gym to validate the installation.